Centralized Filing and Adjudication for Form I-601, Application for Waiver of Grounds of Inadmissibility

 If it has been a long time since your visa interview, the consulate may require you to resubmit certain documents or reappear for another interview to verify that you are still eligible for a visa.

 If Your Form I-601 Application is Denied

 If your Form I-601 application is denied, you will receive a denial notice at the address you provided on your Form I-601 application.
 You may appeal the decision within 30 days by filing Form I-290B, Notice of Appeal or Motion.
 The denial notice will provide instructions for submitting Form I-290B.

 Requests to Expedite Form I-601 Processing

 If you are sending your application to the USCIS Lockbox and believe you have urgent and compelling reasons, at the time of filing you may attach a written request to have your application expedited.
-If you have already submitted your application to the Lockbox, you can make an expedite request by either contacting the Nebraska Service Center directly by email or by contacting the USCIS Contact Center by phone.
-See information on how to contact us at the Nebraska Service Center or the USCIS Contact Center.
+If you have already submitted your Form I-601 application to a Lockbox, you can make an expedite request by contacting the USCIS Contact Center by phone at 1-800-375-5283 or by submitting an e-request at uscis.gov/contactcenter.

 If your application was filed at the USCIS Ciudad Juarez Field Office before Dec.
 5, 2012, you may make the request to expedite processing at the time that you file your Form I-601 application.
 If the application has already been submitted, you may send your request to the office by post office or email.
 If your application is pending with an international USCIS office, you may contact that office directly by post office or electronic mail.
 See information on how to reach USCIS international offices.